lazylibrarian/LazyLibrarian/README.md

 Linux / Mac OS X:

-* Install Python 2.6 or higher
+* Install Python 2 v2.6 or higher, or Python 3 v3.5 or higher
 * Git clone/extract LL wherever you like
 * Run "python LazyLibrarian.py -d" to start in daemon mode
 * Fill in all the config (see [Configuration Wiki](https://github.com/DobyTang/LazyLibrarian/wiki/Configuration) for full configuration)